TeeNemz/LITA-CAPSTONE-CUSTOMER-DATA/README.md

 VI.
 Time-Limited Offers: Launch seasonal promotions, Holiday-themed promotions, Limited-time discounts, Bundled packages to  Drive new subscriptions, Increase renewals and Capitalize on peak demand periods

+### CONCLUSION:

+By implementing these recommendations, the company can enhance customer loyalty, reduce cancellations, and ultimately drive revenue growth while maintaining a strong foundation built on subscriber satisfaction.